 Groundwater Alternative 4 (extraction, treatment, and discharge) was selected as the remedial alternative for groundwater Operable Units GW-1 and GW-2.
 This alternative consists of the extraction of contaminated groundwater, treatment to remove contaminants, and discharge of the treated water to the City sewer system under permit.
-Also included are groundwater monitoring and restrictions on the number and type of permits for the drilling of groundwater wells in the area of Operable Units GW-1 and GW-2 during groundwater remediation.
-This alternative will: (1) provide the greatest protection of human health and the environment; (2) reduce the toxicity, mobility, and volume of contaminants; (3) use demonstrated and proven technologies; (4) provide the long-term advantage of meeting remediation.
+Deed restrictions will limit the use of groundwater on-site in the area of Operable Units GW-1 and GW-2 during groundwater remediation.
+This alternative will: (1) provide the greatest protection of human health and the environment; (2) reduce the toxicity, mobility, and volume of contaminants; (3) use demonstrated and proven technologies; (4) provide the long-term advantage of meeting remediation goals; and (5) allow the greatest future beneficial use of groundwater beneath the site after remediation.